Loft

 Why Hampstead Renovations

 A loft conversion is a structural project wearing a bedroom’s clothes, and we staff it accordingly.
 Layouts come from our in-house RIBA Chartered Architects, the steelwork is designed by our own structural engineers, and party wall support comes through RICS surveying at our sister company, Hampstead Chartered Surveyors.
-Delivery is by our long-standing build teams on a fixed-price JCT contract, insured to £10M for professional indemnity and public liability, with a 12-month defects period and a 10-year workmanship warranty.
+Delivery is by our long-standing build teams on a fixed-price JCT contract, insured to £10M for public liability, with a 12-month defects period and a 10-year workmanship warranty.
 Enquire before 2pm on a weekday and we will call you back the same day.

 Loft Conversions in Barnes: Questions